jeanecard/BenchmarkPres/README.md

 https://code-maze.com/automapper-vs-mapster-dotnet/

-# Perfomance measurment : The Old school way
+# Perfomance measurment : The old school way

 AutoMapperVsMapsterOldSchool : this .net project is respsonsible of :
 - Measure performance of three ways to map simple objects from DAO => DTO in .net 7. **(System.Diagnostics.StopWatch)**